 The group welcomes Holly Preece, who recently obtained her PhD at the University of Cambridge and Armagh Observatory and Planetarium under supervision of Christopher Tout and Simon Jeffery.
+Holly is an expert on tidal interactions in binary systems.

 New paper on a quadruple origin of GW190412